rmondini/trackandfield/README.md

 - Uses Machine Learning tools to build different regression models that predict 200m performances based on 100m performances.
 - Compares the different models to determine which is the best one.

-See the code for more details.
+See the code for more details and references.